Collections and Research

 ________

 Cynthia Cooper is particularly drawn to telling stories about dress and fashion that have become entangled with Canadian identity projects.
-With the short film “Get Your Maple Leaf Tartan On!” disseminated on social media in 2019, she created a conversation around inclusivity using Canada’s most obscure national symbol—a textile.
+Most recently, she has been studying an eighteenth-century dress whose journey mirrors that of the first wave of Black emancipation and settlement in Canada.
+In 2019, with the short film “Get Your Maple Leaf Tartan On!” disseminated on social media, she created a conversation around inclusivity using Canada’s most obscure national symbol—a textile.
 She is the impetus behind EncycloFashionQC, the unique online encyclopaedic reference for the history of fashion in Quebec, and oversees its content.

-Cooper joined the Museum in 1998 as Curator, Costume and Textiles, and oversees the largest museum collection of Canadian dress, consisting of over 20,000 items.
+Cooper joined the Museum in 1998 as Curator, where she oversees the largest museum collection of Canadian dress.
 She has also headed the Collections and Research department since 2009.
 A lifelong interest in clothing design and construction eventually led her to an MS in Historic Costume and Textiles from the University of Rhode Island.

 The Museum is a four-time recipient of the Richard Martin Exhibition Award from the Costume Society of America, including her projects Fashioning Expo 67 in 2018 and Reveal or Conceal? in 2009.
 She was curator for Love in Fine Fashion in 2014 and provided curatorial leadership for the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon, as well as the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years.
 She was also the Museum’s curatorial representative for the travelling exhibitions Christian Dior in 2020-2021, Balenciaga: Master of Couture in 2018 and Eleganza: Italian Fashion from 1945 to Today in 2016.